Voice (phonetics): Notation

 The extensions to the International Phonetic Alphabet have a notation for partial voicing and devoicing as well as for prevoicing:

 Partial voicing can mean light but continuous voicing, discontinuous voicing, or discontinuities in the degree of voicing.
-For the example, ₍s̬₎ could be an [s] with (some) voicing in the middle and ₍z̥₎ could be [z] with (some) devoicing in the middle.
+For example, ₍s̬₎ could be an [s] with (some) voicing in the middle and ₍z̥₎ could be [z] with (some) devoicing in the middle.

 Partial voicing can also be indicated in the normal IPA with transcriptions like [ᵇb̥iˑ] and [ædᵈ̥].

 In English

 The distinction between the articulatory use of voice and the phonological use rests on the distinction between phone (represented between square brackets) and phoneme (represented between slashes).
 The difference is best illustrated by a rough example.

 The English word nods is made up of a sequence of phonemes, represented symbolically as /nɒdz/, or the sequence of /n/, /ɒ/, /d/, and /z/.
 Each symbol is an abstract representation of a phoneme.
 That awareness is an inherent part of speakers' mental grammar that allows them to recognise words.

 However, phonemes are not sounds in themselves.
 Rather, phonemes are, in a sense, converted to phones before being spoken.
 The /z/ phoneme, for instance, can actually be pronounced as either the [s] phone or the [z] phone since /z/ is frequently devoiced, even in fluent speech, especially at the end of an utterance.
 The sequence of phones for nods might be transcribed as [nɒts] or [nɒdz], depending on the presence or strength of this devoicing.
 While the [z] phone has articulatory voicing, the [s] phone does not have it.

 What complicates the matter is that for English, consonant phonemes are classified as either voiced or voiceless even though it is not the primary distinctive feature between them.
 Still, the classification is used as a stand-in for phonological processes, such as vowel lengthening that occurs before voiced consonants but not before unvoiced consonants or vowel quality changes (the sound of the vowel) in some dialects of English that occur before unvoiced but not voiced consonants.
 Such processes allow English speakers to continue to perceive difference between voiced and voiceless consonants when the devoicing of the former would otherwise make them sound identical to the latter.